256lights/zb/docs/lua.md

 For convenience, using a derivation object in places that expect a string (e.g. concatenation or a call to `tostring`) will be treated the same as accessing the `out` field.

+The environment that the builder runs in is documented in the [Derivation Specification][].

+[Derivation Specification]: derivations.md

 ### `fetchurl`